JetBrains-Research/rocqstar-agentic-system/koogAgent/README.md

 Parameters of the run are configured in the `agent-config.yaml`, it has a list of properties to define the desired behavior.
 API keys and secrets are loaded from `.env` file.
 All API keys are optional and are resolved to non-optionals upon use.
 The main agent class is `RocqStarAgent` located in `agent/RocqStarAgent.kt`.
 Defore initializing an agent, one needs to build resources that are re-used in-between different theorems.
 Namely, these are:

 1. The config, which is resolved from `agent-config.yaml`
 2. The executor, which is just the llm-provider of your choice.
 Currently, using different llm-providers is not supported properly (if your llm-provider supports models from various APIs, such as a gateway to OpenAI + Anthropic, that is not a problem).
-3. `mcpSessionManager` - holds the current session of communication between the mcp-client and the mcp-server.
-Is created once and used during the whole execution.
-4. `httpClient` - to re-use with the httpClient used in the MCP-client.
+3. `httpClient` - to re-use with the httpClient used in the MCP-client.

 Currently, `Main.kt` contains a simple running script that reads theorems-list defined in a JSON from the given path (defaults to `resources/test_group_a_imm.json`) and then iterates over them, trying to prove every single one.

 ---

 The underlying implementation of the `RocqStarAgent` uses so-called `RocqProofSessionManager`, not to be confused with `McpSessionManager`.
 Due to the implementation specifics of the mcp-server, all of the functionality is implemented in the underlying abstraction behind it - `RocqProjectServer`.
 Some requests go directly to the `RocqProjectServer`, bypassing the MCP layer, for example, requests to trigger initialization/destruction of the proof-writing session.
 These sessions exist to speed-up type-checking, and are abstractions not seen by the model, and not appear in the tool-calls.

+---

+> At first, two abstractions were used to interact with the Rocq-project.
+The idea was to have a dynamic list of tools, and then load them, and their descriptions using a single entry-point in the agent.
+However, at some point, the portion of the tools, which require post-processing on the agent-side (proper handling on the mcp-server-side would make more sense, but due to some circumstances, we didn't do that), was removed.
+The term MCP server could occasionally occur in the documentation, but treat it as the same abstraction, as the Rocq-project server.
+Hopefully, this issue would be fixed at some point.

+---

 ### Langfuse setup